 LDN is a low dose version of naltrexone.
 It’s been FDA approved to normalize the immune system.
 This is effective for people who have HIV/AIDS, cancer, CNS disorders, or autoimmune diseases.
-This low dose Naltrexone can provide people living in developing countries a low-cost option.
-For example, in Africa, LDN can be used as low-cost therapy for HIV and AIDS that come with no side-effects.
+Low dose Naltrexone is a low-cost treatment option for people living in developing countries.
+For example, in Africa, LDN can be used as low-cost therapy for HIV and AIDS.
+It’s beneficial because it also comes with no side effects.

-Lower dose Naltrexone helps the body’s immune system which can enhance a person’s response to HIV or cancer.
+Lower dose Naltrexone stimulates the body’s immune system, which can enhance a person’s response to HIV or cancer.
 There have been some dramatic accounts of LDN and its’ ability to fight against cancer.
 They’ve also found that LDN can quickly take control of autoimmune diseases like lupus.

 Naltrexone for Alcoholics

-Naltrexone works by helping people to drink less alcohol or completely abstain.
+Naltrexone works by helping people drink less alcohol or completely abstain from it.
 Additionally, it makes drinking less desirable.
 The nature of the drug makes it relevant when used as part of a whole treatment plan.
-This includes counseling, support like 12-step programs (AA), and changes in lifestyle.
+A complete treatment program will include counseling, support groups like 12-step programs (AA), and changes in lifestyle.

 Alcohol dependence will hit a person on many levels.
-The physical and physiological addiction as well as the reason behind the addiction can become overwhelming.
+The physical and physiological addiction, as well as the reason behind the addiction, can become overwhelming.
 When a person is physiologically addicted to alcohol, they have to continue upping the amount they drink.
-This is so they won’t experience withdrawal.
-The withdrawal symptoms of alcohol can be extremely dangerous, even life threatening.
+This is because they have developed a tolerance to it.
+It’s also so that they won’t experience withdrawal symptoms.
+Withdrawal symptoms of alcohol can be extremely dangerous, even life-threatening.

-Naltrexone can alleviate some of the main problems of abstaining to make recovery a more manageable experience.
-Clinical trials proved that naltrexone was effective in limiting both number and duration of drinking days in alcoholics.
+Naltrexone can alleviate some of the main problems that come with abstinence.
+This makes recovery a more manageable experience.
+Clinical trials proved that this medication is effective in limiting both the number and the duration of drinking days among alcoholics.

 Naltrexone for Opiate Addiction

-Naltrexone was developed based on the “extinction” concept for opioid addiction.
-Opioids like heroin come with a euphoric effect that reinforces further use.
-When these effects of opioids are blocked with a narcotic antagonist, reasons for using are reduced.
+Opioids, like heroin, produce a euphoric effect that encourages further use.
+When these effects are blocked with a narcotic antagonist, the reasons for using are reduced.

-The user will try to use heroin or prescription opioids but they will perceive it differently when there is no effect.
-This eventually causes the extinction of opioid abuse.
-As a potent mu antagonist with very little risk associated, it doesn’t reinforce further addictive behavior.
-There is no potential for abuse and has been seen as a highly favorable way to help recovery against opioids.
+Drug users can still try to use heroin or prescription opioids when they’re on naltrexone, but they will perceive it differently when there is no effect.
+This eventually results in the termination of opioid abuse.
+Naltrexone is a potent mu antagonist with very little associated risk.
+As a result, it doesn’t reinforce further addictive behavior.
+There is no potential for abuse.
+Due to these reasons, naltrexone is regarded as a highly favorable way for encouraging recovery against opioids.

-Professionals in addiction treatment believe naltrexone is an excellent way to motivate abstinence.
-The patient also has to also be motivated to abstain for the best results.
-The administering of naltrexone for opioid addiction should be just one element of treatment.
+Addiction treatment professionals believe naltrexone is an excellent way to motivate abstinence.
+For the best results possible, the patient has to also be motivated to abstain from opioid use.
+The administration of naltrexone for opioid addiction should be just one element of treatment.
 Other parts of treatment should include: